vijikarthi/flink-connectors-wiki/batch.md

 ### Parallelism
 `FlinkPravegaInputFormat` supports parallelization.
 Use the `setParallelism` method of `DataSet` to configure the number of parallel instances to execute.
 The parallel instances consume the stream in a coordinated manner, each consuming one or more stream segments.

-**Note**: Coordination is achieved with the use of a Pravega reader group, which is based on a [State Synchronizer](http://pravega.io/docs/latest/state-synchronizer-design/).
+**Note**: Coordination is achieved with the use of a Pravega Reader Group, which is based on a [State Synchronizer](http://pravega.io/docs/latest/state-synchronizer-design/).
 The synchronizer creates a backing stream that may be manually deleted after the job finishes.

 ## FlinkPravegaOutputFormat